THE SUNDERLAND SITE - PAGE 025

 So we still do not know much of William Shotton's later career.
 Can you help in that regard?

-His interest in painting may well have come from his mother, an artist, who died in 1801 when Clarkson was just 8 years old.
+Stanfield's interest in painting may well have come from his mother, an artist, who died in 1801 when Clarkson was just 8 years old.
 He was briefly apprenticed to a coach decorator, left that job & went to sea as a sailor.
 He was press ganged into service in the Royal Navy, but they discharged him in 1814 for medical reasons.
 He made a voyage to China in 1815 on the East Indiaman Warley, presumably as a crew member, & made sketches there.
 From Aug.
-1816, Stanfield was engaged as a decorator & scene-painter at various theatres in London - initially at the Old Royalty theatre, in Wellclose Square, London, & then at the Coburg Theatre, in Lambeth.
+1816, Stanfield was engaged as a decorator & scene-painter at various theatres in Edinburgh & in London - at the Old Royalty theatre, in Wellclose Square, London, & then at the Coburg Theatre, in Lambeth.
 He became a resident scene-painter at the Drury Lane theatre in 1823, 'where he rose rapidly to fame through the huge quantity of spectacular scenery which he produced for that house until 1834'.

 It is hoped that this section will, in the future, contain more details about the artist & his life & works.
+And the above text probably needs correction.
+The data WWW available seems often to be in conflict.

 There is, on this site page, a modest reference to Joseph Edison Swan, the inventor of the electric incandescent light bulb ... 'and in 1900 they (Shorts) extended to the south - a move which involved the demolition of Pallion Hall, where Joseph Edison Swan, the inventor of the electric incandescent light bulb was born.'